INFORMATION FOR CLIENTS

 If You Need to Contact Me

 I cannot promise that I will be available at all times.
 I usually do not take phone calls when I am with a client.
 You can always call my regular office telephone number (1-888-933-3539); the system will direct your call to whatever phone I am closest to.
 I will take the call if I am able.
 You can always leave a message and I will return your call as soon as I can.
-Generally, I will return messages daily except on Sundays and holidays.
+Generally, I try and return messages within 24 hours except on weekends and holidays.

 If you have an emergency or crisis, please try to contact me at 1-888-933-3539.
 If you have a behavioral or emotional crisis and cannot reach me immediately by telephone, you or your family members should call your own medical doctor or go to the nearest hospital emergency room or call 911